IFA 2023: Samsung SmartThings connects people to the things that matter most

-(MENAFN- Asdaa BCW) Samsung reveals new research demonstrating consumers’ latest desires for technology in the home

-Samsung Electronics Co., Ltd. today showcased its latest innovations for the connected home.
-During its IFA 2023 press conference in Berlin, the company highlighted its vision for SmartThings is to enable consumers across Europe to prioritise the topics they care about - from saving energy, increasing security, and access to great entertainment to making their everyday lives more efficient.
+(MENAFN- BCW Global) Berlin, Germany – Sept 01, 2023 – Samsung Electronics Co., Ltd. today showcased its latest innovations for the connected home.
+During its IFA 2023 press conference, the company highlighted its vision for SmartThings is to enable consumers across Europe to prioritise the topics they care about - from saving energy, increasing security and access to great entertainment to making their everyday lives more efficient.
 The ever-growing SmartThings ecosystem allows its 285 million users to adapt and personalise their homes to suit their needs, seamlessly connecting and controlling multiple appliances and devices via one app.

 Samsung’s presence at IFA 2023 comes as the company shares new consumer research, conducted across Europe to understand evolving needs for technology in the home .